zikula/core/src/docs/en/dev/events.rst

 #### `module.users.ui.registration.started`
 Occurs at the beginning of the registration process, before the registration form is displayed to the user.

+#### `module.users.ui.form_edit.new_registration`
+A hook-like event triggered when the registration form is displayed, which allows other modules to intercept and display their own elements for submission on the registration form.

+To add elements to the registration form, render output and add this as an array element on the event's data array.

+There is no subject and no arguments for the event.

+#### `module.users.ui.form_edit.modify_registration`
+A hook-like event triggered when the administrator's modify registration form is displayed, which allows other modules to intercept and display their own elements for submission on the new user form.

+To add elements to the modify registration form, render output and add this as an array element on the event's data array.

+ * The subject contains the current state of the registration object, possibly edited from its original state.
+ * The `'id'` argument contains the uid of the registration record.

 #### `module.users.ui.registration.succeeded`
 Occurs after a user has successfully registered a new account in the system.
 It will follow either a `registration.create`